EranStarkLab/IndependentCoding/README.md

 Contains the observed numbers of encoding 0-5 variables for the all neurons population and the reward responsive neurons subset, derived from Fig. 3b of Engelhard et al., 2019.

 ## To run the code
-* Download the notebook together and the required files:
+* Download the notebook together with the required files:
   * encoding_distribution_analysis.ipynb
   * computational_routines.py
   * observed_neurons.csv